lucagrulla/cw/README.md

         -s, --stream-name      Print the log stream name this event belongs to.
         -n, --group-name       Print the log log group name this event belongs to.
         -b, --start="2018-12-25T09:34:45"
                                The UTC start time.
 Passed as either date/time or human-friendly format.
-The human-friendly format accepts the number of hours and minutes prior to the present.
-Denote hours with
+The human-friendly format accepts the number of days, hours and minutes prior to the present.
+Denote days with
-                                'h' and minutes with 'm' i.e. 80m, 4h30m.
+                               'd', hours with 'h' and minutes with 'm' i.e. 80m, 4h30m, 2d4h.
 If just time is used (format: hh[:mm]) it is expanded to today at the given time.
 Full available date/time format:
                                2017-02-27[T09[:00[:00]].
         -e, --end=""           The UTC end time.
 Passed as either date/time or human-friendly format.
-The human-friendly format accepts the number of hours and minutes prior to the present.
-Denote hours with
+The human-friendly format accepts the number of days, hours and minutes prior to the present.
+Denote days with
-                                'h' and minutes with 'm' i.e. 80m, 4h30m.If just time is used (format: hh[:mm]) it is expanded to today at the given time.
+                               'd', hours with 'h' and minutes with 'm' i.e. 80m, 4h30m, 2d4h.
+If just time is used (format: hh[:mm]) it is expanded to today at the given time.
 Full available date/time format:
                                2017-02-27[T09[:00[:00]].
         -l, --local            Treat date and time in Local timezone.
         -g, --grep=""          Pattern to filter logs by.
 See http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html for syntax.
         -v, --grepv=""         Equivalent of grep --invert-match.
 Invert match pattern to filter logs by.